MerlinDesigns/hardware/em-controller/README.md

 eleven black buttons.
 From this perspective there are seven buttons on the left and four buttons on the right.
 The left buttons are clustered similar to sideways arcade buttons with an additional button on the top.
-The right buttons are shaped like sideways WASD](pictures/outside-pic-bottom.png "The business end of the Em")
+The right buttons are shaped like sideways WASD](pictures/outside-pic-bottom.jpg "The business end of the Em")

-## Why this Form Factor?
+## Why this form factor?
 The idea is to have something more like a game pad and the ability to laze around on the couch while also having the benefits of a leverless controller.
  Like a flatbox without having to have the controller on the lap.
 While you